-HMRC has introduced a new service asking customers who are deaf, hard of hearing or have a speech impairment, to complete an online form to request a face to face appointment.
+HMRC has introduced a new online service for customers to request a face to face appointment by completing an online form.

 On this page:

-Customers who are deaf, hard of hearing or have a speech impairment can now complete an 'appointment request for hearing or speech impaired customers' online form, to request a face to face appointment with HMRC.
-The online form has an options menu for you to provide details of when you will not be available to attend an appointment in the following 10 days and to note your preferred method of communication at the appointment.
+After you complete the requested information, see 'Completing HMRC booking form', the online form has an options menu for you to provide details of when you will not be available to attend an appointment in the following 10 days and to note your preferred method of communication at the appointment.

 You must complete all fields marked with a red* (asterisk) and you will need to have the following information to hand:

-Only provide the details requested on the form and do not include any other personal information which is not requested.
-Follow the link below to complete the online appointment form.
+Only provide the details requested on the 'Appointment request to arrange a face to face meeting with HMRC' form and do not include any other personal information which is not requested.

 HMRC will send you an acknowledgement confirming your request for an appointment has been received and will contact you by email within 2 working days to offer you an appointment.